Open Source Repositories and Languages

 5. Field agencies tend to use less diverse codebases that focus on more popular languages, whereas Research and Regulatory agencies employ more niche languages.
 This is likely a difference in the number of nuanced categories of information that each agency manages and analyzes.

-Agencies Diverge Widely in their Use of OSS Development
+Agencies Diverge Widely in Their Use of OSS Development

 ^The percentage of repositories that received at least one commit in the last six months.